American Germander – Teucrium canadense wildflower

 Garden Uses

 This would be a great plant for a rain garden, as long as you don’t mind it spreading.
 Or, just plant it in some old 3 gallon pots with the bottom cut out of it.
-Then the rhizomes won’t spread much.
+The container will slow or reduce the spread substantially.

 Fauna

-Canadian Germanader will be visited by bumblebees, honey bees, leaf-cutter bees, and many more.
+Canadian Germanader will be visited by numerous types of pollinators.
+Charles Robertson in his monumental study noted 45 species of bumblebees, honey bees, leaf-cutter bees, and many more.[3]
 There are other pollinators that will visit including skipper butterflies and pollinating flies.

 Pests and diseases